 Performance obligation identification is the clearest example of where AI should be supporting human judgment, not replacing it.
 Whether two promises in a contract are distinct — and therefore separate performance obligations — depends on facts, context, and accounting interpretation.
 An AI that flags “implementation services” as a separate performance obligation in one contract might miss the nuances in a different arrangement where the implementation is integral to the software license.
 The standard requires more than pattern matching; it requires reasoning about what the customer is actually buying.

-There's also an audit risk dimension worth acknowledging.
-If AI is in your revenue recognition workflow and your auditors don't know about it, that's a problem waiting to happen.
-Documentation of how AI tools are being used, what human review looks like, and where the final judgment sits is increasingly something auditors are asking about — even if they're not always asking about it in those words yet.
+There’s also an audit visibility dimension worth acknowledging.
+If AI is in your revenue recognition workflow and your auditors don’t know about it, that’s a problem waiting to happen.
+Documentation of how AI tools are being used, what human review looks like, and where the final judgment sits is something auditors are increasingly asking about — even if they’re not always asking about it in those words yet.

 A Practical Framework

-Start with the parts of your process that are data-intensive and repetitive.
-Build in review checkpoints where human judgment owns the conclusion.
-And be honest with yourself about where the accounting gets hard — because that's exactly where you don't want to hand the wheel to a language model.
+Finance teams that get this right use AI to free up time for the judgment-intensive work.
+Those that get it wrong use AI to move faster toward the wrong answer.
+The tools are real.
+The use cases are real.
+So are the risks.
+Start with the parts of your process that are data-intensive and repetitive, build in review checkpoints where human judgment owns the conclusion, and be clear about where the accounting gets hard — because that’s exactly where you don’t want to hand the wheel to a language model.